The Valorian Los Angeles

-The Mondrian Hotel is a boutique hotel at 8440 Sunset Boulevard in West Hollywood, California.
-It was opened in 1996, and it is owned by Pebblebrook Hotel Trust and operated by Accor as the flagship of the Mondrian brand.
+The Valorian Los Angeles (formerly Mondrian Los Angeles) is a boutique hotel at 8440 Sunset Boulevard in West Hollywood, California.
+It opened in 1984 and is owned by Pebblebrook Hotel Trust.

 History

 The structure was built in 1959 as an apartment building.
-The L'Ermitage Hotel Group later renovated and reopened it in 1985 as the Le Mondrian.
-The outside of Le Mondrian featured a commissioned work by Yaacov Agam entitled L'Hommage a Mondrian, which covered the hotel's nine-story exterior.
+The Ashkenazy Group, owners of the L'Ermitage Hotel Group, renovated the building as a hotel to serve guests visiting Los Angeles for the 1984 Summer Olympics, it opened in July 1984, as Le Mondrian, named for Dutch painter Piet Mondrian.
+The hotel's nine-story exterior was covered by a commissioned work by Yaacov Agam entitled L'Hommage a Mondrian.

-Le Mondrian was later purchased by Ian Schrager and his Morgans Hotel Group in 1996 and renamed Mondrian Hotel Los Angeles.
+Le Mondrian was purchased by Ian Schrager and his Morgans Hotel Group in 1996 and renamed Mondrian Hotel Los Angeles.
 In 2008, Morgans Hotel Group commissioned designer Benjamin Noriega-Ortiz to update the hotel.

-In April 2011, Morgans Hotel Group reached a deal to sell the Mondrian Los Angeles to Pebblebrook Hotel Trust for $137 million.
-Morgans Hotel Group will continue to manage the hotel under a 20-year agreement.
+In April 2011, Morgans Hotel Group sold the Mondrian Los Angeles to Pebblebrook Hotel Trust for $137 million.
+Morgans Hotel Group continued to manage the hotel, under a 20-year agreement.

 On November 30, 2016, Morgans Hotel Group, including the Mondrian Los Angeles, was acquired by SBE Entertainment Group for $805 million.

-In November 2020, SBE Entertainment Group's hotel holdings were sold to Accor after acquiring a 50% stake in 2018.
-As of 2020, the Mondrian brand of hotels, including its flagship in Los Angeles, is managed by Accor's lifestyle subsidiary Ennismore.
+In November 2020, SBE Entertainment Group's hotel holdings were sold to Accor after Accor had already acquired a 50% stake in 2018.
+The Los Angeles property became the flagship of a worldwide Mondrian brand, managed by Accor's lifestyle subsidiary Ennismore.

+On April 2, 2026, Hilton assumed management and the hotel was renamed The Valorian Los Angeles, Curio Collection by Hilton.
+The hotel is operated by operated by Pivot, the lifestyle operating group of Davidson Hospitality Group.